FAQs | Published on 6th August 2025

 Aesthetics & Character

-Alongside their practical advantages, natural stone step treads add elegance and distinctive style to any outdoor design.
-With a wide range of colours, textures, finishes, and edge profiles available, stone gives architects, landscapers, and homeowners the flexibility to create a look that feels completely unique.
+Beyond their practical strengths, natural stone step treads add refinement and character to any outdoor space.
+With a wide choice of colours, textures, finishes, and edge profiles, they give designers, landscapers, and homeowners the flexibility to create a look that feels truly individual.

 la roche stone step